-In addition to these configurable DSP's the OAS card has dedicated DSP's used to provide 64 Media Proxy Service (MPS) channels.
-MPS channels allow IP phones to talk to IP trunks without the use of an MGI.
+In addition to these configurable DSP's the OAS card has 32 dedicated DSP's used to provide 64 Media Proxy Service (MPS) channels.
 The settings for these MPS channels are found in MMC 843 after setting MPS SERVICE to ON in MMC 861.
+Every call that uses MPS service will actually use 2 MPS channels.